 Contact the town chair or town clerk to indicate your interest.
-Your name will be kept on a list of future potential town committee members.
+Your name will be kept on a list of future potential town committee members and/or Election Inspectors.

 A caucus is held annually during the month of January to determine candidates that will be placed on the spring election ballot.
-Elected town positions are two year terms and are voted on during the general spring election which is held the first Tuesday of April.
-Town Chair, Supervisors I, Supervisor II, Town Clerk, and Town Treasurer are voted on during the odd numbered years and Supervisor III and Supervisor IV positions are voted on during even numbered years.
+Elected town positions are two-year terms and are voted on during the general spring election which is held on the first Tuesday of April.
+Town Chair, Supervisors I, Supervisor II, Town Clerk, and Town Treasurer are voted on during the odd-numbered years and Supervisor III and Supervisor IV positions are voted on during even-numbered years.

 If possible, please try to discuss the situation with your neighbor first before getting the town board involved.
 If your neighbor does not take steps to correct the problem contact the Town Board Chair.
-There is a listing of policies that the Town Board follows regarding animal control issues under the “Forms” section of the website (near the dog licenses) and also under the “Ordinance” section of the website.
+There is a listing of policies that the Town Board follows regarding animal control issues under the “Ordinance” section of the website.
+Dog licensing forms can be found under the “Forms” section of the Town website.

 Contact the town’s assessor as soon as you receive your notice as directed under the Assessing Section of this website or as directed on your assessment notice.
 Open Book and Board of Review notices are also posted on the Town Website under the Assessing Section.

 A written request is required before an absentee ballot can be issued.
-Please refer to the Election Section of this website for further directions on obtaining an absentee ballot.
+Please refer to the Election Section of the Town website for further directions on obtaining an absentee ballot.

 Road Materials/Driveway Maintenance

 Town employees are only allowed to plow and sand private driveways for a fee and with the permission of the Town Chair when plowing of the town roads is completed.
 Steep or dangerous drives will not be plowed or sanded.